rydmike/theme_demo/README.md

 );
 ```

-The one for the dark theme is equivalent.
+The one for the dark theme is equivalent and not shown here.

 ### Application Theme

-The `AppTheme` is again a very simple class with only static functions and constants.
-The main functions are the `AppTheme.light` and `AppTheme.dark` ones.
-The rest is just constants to define some example custom theme colors and to build a const list that contains all available color themes we can switch between.
+The `AppTheme` is again a very simple class, with only static functions and constants.
+The core functions are the `AppTheme.light` and `AppTheme.dark` ones.
+The rest is just constants to define some example custom theme colors, and to build a const list that contains all available color themes we can switch between.

 The `AppTheme.light` and `AppTheme.dark` functions are pretty equivalent, the dark theme as a few more parameters.
-Some used parameters share the `Settings` provider, but in many cases we have separate `Settings` providers for the dark theme, so light and dark theme parameters can be controlled and configured separately.
+Some used parameters share the `Settings` providers, but in cases where it make sense, we have separate `Settings` providers for the light and dark theme, so light and dark theme parameters can be controlled and configured separately.

 ```dart
 /// The themes for this app are defined here.